About Polymer Clay

-I've been working with polymer clay almost every day for the past 9 months.
+I've been working with polymer clay almost every day for the past year and a half.
 I still learn things about it that surprise me!

 So what exactly is polymer clay?

 Polymer clay is a manmade clay consisting of one of the most widely used plastics in the world (polyvinyl chloride or PVC).
 It isn't like ceramics that gets fired in a kiln, and it also isn't air-dry modeling clay.
 Polymer clay actually gets baked in an oven at very low temperatures.

 Once the clay pieces are done curing, they're hard and flexible (although I don't recommend you testing out the flexibility of your earrings).
 The clay is also EXTREMELY lightweight, which is why it's perfect for making larger statement earrings.
 A lot of my customers tell me that they can barely feel them in their ears!

 This is also why you might be surprised about the consistency of your jewelry dish. typically, ring dishes are made of ceramic.
 That means that they're hard and prone to shattering.
 Unlike ceramic, polymer clay will not shatter if dropped, and bends before breaking.
 Please be gentle with it as they're still fragile!

 How should I care for my clay items?

 Polymer clay is a slightly flexible material when cured, and it can be easily scratched by harder materials such as metal.
 Be sure to store your earrings carefully away from other metal jewelry (save the box they come in for easy storage)!
 Unlike ceramic or porcelain, polymer clay will not shatter if dropped, and bends before breaking- but please take care and remember that each earring is handmade, wearable art!